 The Gear S3 will be made available in two different variants, the Gear S3 Classic and Gear S3 Frontier.
-As the name suggests, the Gear S3 Classic is meant to look like a more standard timepiece, where the Gear S3 Frontier is meant to appear more visually rugged, although there’s no functional difference in terms of durability between the two smartwatches.
-Both feature IP68 ratings, which means in theory they should be fully dust resistant and able to survive a dunking in water up to 1 metre.
+As the name suggests, the Gear S3 Classic is meant to look like a more standard timepiece, where the Gear S3 Frontier is meant to appear more visually rugged, although there’s no functional difference in terms of durability between the two smart watches.
+Both feature IP68 ratings, which means in theory they should be fully dust resistant and able to survive a dunking in water up to 1m.

 |Samsung||Gear S3 frontier||Gear S3 classic|

 |Processor||Dual core 1.0 GHz||Dual core 1.0 GHz|

 |OS||Tizen Based Wearable Platform 2.3.2||Tizen Based Wearable Platform 2.3.2|

 |Size||46 x 49 x 12.9||46 x 49 x 12.9|

 |Memory||4GB Internal memory, 768MB RAM||4GB Internal memory, 768MB RAM|